Need to modify, delete or generate data in a workspace table? Read on to learn how!

 The workspace-wide resource data table (Workspace Data) holds variables you might want to use in multiple workflow analyses - like the genomic reference sequence file, or a Docker container.

-Workspace resources can be links - to files in a Google bucket or Docker images, for example, or integers or strings for other parameters used in a workflows.
+Workspace resources can be links - to files in a Google bucket or Docker images, for example, or integers or strings for other parameters used in a workflow.
 Using the Workspace Data table lets you configure all at once and point to the resources from within the UI whenever you need them.
 Not only will you not need to look up reference file paths again, but if you update the resource files, you only need to update in one place.

 Example: workspace-data.tsv in spreadsheet